 Congratulations!
 Your chapter is now certified for one year.
 We will work with you to showcase your certification with pride.

 Here to Help: Tutorials, Hints & Tips

 Certified Green Chapter Program Credits

 The Certified Green Chapter Program offers fraternity and sorority chapters clear actions in a number of categories.
-A helpful guide on how to implement any or all of the steps can be found above.

 You can receive different levels of certification based off the number of credits you earn as follows:

 - 10 Points – Silver-level Certification

 The following steps are required to receive Green Chapter certification.

 - Go paperless whenever possible.
 For example, send electronic agendas for meetings instead of printing them.